jimlai586/LeetCode.swift/README.md

 So far I would say python is simpler and less strict, good for quick prototyping.
-But Swift optional is [an elegant weapon in a more civilized age] (https://www.youtube.com/watch?v=0aRtupiY9Dw) Also it comes with Playground, which is insanely useful in debugging common problems like infinite loop.
+But Swift optional is [an elegant weapon in a more civilized age. ] (https://www.youtube.com/watch?v=0aRtupiY9Dw) Also it comes with Playground, which is insanely useful in debugging common problems like infinite loop.

 I plan on expanding this exercise by doing more problems and creating Swift introduction on some of the most